CLICK HERE FOR THE NEW 'GARDEN OF EADEN’ WEBSITE AND SEED SHOP

 However there is a downside to heating food.
 Many of the complex and highly nutritious enzymes’ and proteins found in fresh/raw fruits and are damaged through the heating process.
 In fact temperatures even as low as 40 degrees Celsius will cause the irrevocable breakdown of many of these health promoting chemicals.
 It is also well-known that cooking will result in the loss of vitamins and minerals although some vitamins will be lost due to other factors such as exposure to air, light or water.

 The human body’s immune system and its ability to repair and regenerate itself are marvels of the scientific world.
 Given some of the right ingredients - as found in the complex enzymes and nutrients of fresh/raw fruit, nuts and vegetables – and almost miraculous feats of recovery can be witnessed from life threatening diseases perhaps the most important of which is cancer.
-Unfortunately, eating the wrong things can make things worst, in fact the ‘National Cancer Institute’ estimates that roughly one-third of all cancer deaths may be down to a poor diet.
+Unfortunately, eating the wrong things can make things worse, in fact the ‘National Cancer Institute’ estimates that roughly one-third of all cancer deaths may be down to a poor diet.

 Perhaps the most important chemicals found in plants that help in the fight against cancer are the antioxidants.
 These are substances that protect cells from the damage caused by unstable molecules known as free radicals, and it is this damage that can lead to cancer.
 Antioxidants interact with and stabilize free radicals and may prevent some of the damage free radicals might otherwise cause.